redecentralize/alternative-internet/README.md

 * [PrivMX WebMail](https://privmx.com) is an alternative private mail system with independent, decentralized PKI and support for end-to-end encrypted web forms.

-* [Project Byzantium](http://project-byzantium.org/) - Ad-hoc wireless mesh networking for the zombie apocalypse.
-The goal of Project Byzantium is to develop a communication system by which users can connect to each other and share information in the absence of convenient access to the Internet.
-This is done by setting up an ad-hoc wireless mesh network that offers services which replace popular websites often used for this purpose, such as Twitter and IRC.

 * [Project Meshnet](https://projectmeshnet.org/) aims to build a sustainable decentralized alternative internet.
 Used by [Hyperboria](http://hyperboria.net/) and built on [CJDNS](http://cjdns.info/).

 * [Psyced](http://www.psyced.org/) is a scalable multi-protocol multi-casting chat, messaging and social server solution to build decentralized chat networks upon, released as open source.